 140 Perry Street

 This four-story 25,500 square foot warehouse building, originally built in 1920 as a livery stable, is located in the heart of Greenwich Village.
-Tamarkin Co. purchased the building in 1995 and hired Tamarkin Architecture to design eight raw space condominium residences ranging in size from 2,000 to 4,000 square feet.
+Tamarkin Co. purchased the building in 1995 and hired CT Architect to design eight raw space condominium residences ranging in size from 2,000 to 4,000 square feet.
 This novel approach allowed purchasers the ability to customize their apartment layouts to suit their individual program needs and stylistic sensibilities.

 The building was completely renovated to include a new lobby, circulation core, and multiple plumbing and mechanical risers.
 The muscular concrete structure became an important feature of the interior of the restored building while changes to the exterior were kept minimal to reflect the original design intent.
 Two new penthouse units were set back from the street façade to respect the scale and character of the historic neighborhood.